MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

 # Adaptive Cards Template Language

 Templating enables the separation of **data** from **layout** in your Adaptive Card.
-The template langauge is the syntax used to author a template.
+The template language is the syntax used to author a template.

 > Please read this for an [overview of Adaptive Card Templating](index.md)